Exif: Privacy and security

 Since the Exif tag contains metadata about the photo, it can pose a privacy problem.
 For example, a photo taken with a GPS-enabled camera can reveal the exact location and time it was taken, and the unique ID number of the device - this is all done by default - often without the user's knowledge.
 Many users may be unaware that their photos are tagged by default in this manner, or that specialist software may be required to remove the Exif tag before publishing.
 For example, a whistleblower, journalist or political dissident relying on the protection of anonymity to allow them to report malfeasance by a corporate entity, criminal, or government may therefore find their safety compromised by this default data collection.

+In June 2003, the TV host Cat Schwartz shared cropped photographs of herself on her personal blog unadvertedly containing hidden Exif thumbnail images showing the uncropped image, including her bared breasts.
+At that moment, the program used to crop them, Photoshop, did not remove or replace EXIF thumbnails, creating a privacy risk.

 In December 2012, anti-virus businessman John McAfee was arrested in Guatemala while fleeing from alleged persecution in neighboring Belize.
 Vice magazine had published an exclusive interview on their website with McAfee "on the run" that included a photo of McAfee with a Vice reporter taken with a phone that had geotagged the image.
 The photo's metadata included GPS coordinates locating McAfee in Guatemala, and he was captured two days later.
 McAfee later claimed to have edited the Exif data from his phone to provide a false location.

 According to documents leaked by Edward Snowden, the NSA is targeting Exif information under the XKeyscore program.

 The privacy problem of Exif data can be avoided by removing the Exif data using a metadata removal tool.